Deadliest Highways for Truck Accidents

 Georgia, and the Atlanta area in particular, may have a high number of fatal trucking accidents every year.
 However, the best way to stay safe on the road is not simply avoiding highways like I-285.
 Instead, practicing safe driving habits and staying alert behind the wheel are essential.
 According to the NHTSA, other important safe driving tips are:

 - Wear a seat belt.
 Almost half of all fatal traffic accident victims do not wear seat belts.

 - Avoid drunk and distracted driving.
 Nearly 10,000 people are killed each year in drunk driving accidents.
 Additionally, distracted driving contributed to over 3,000 deaths, or 10 percent of all fatal accidents.

 - Follow the speed limit.
 Over a quarter of all traffic deaths result from speeding.

 When it comes to truck accidents, semi truck drivers have the lowest incidence of drunk driving compared to all others on the road.
 However, truck drivers also have the highest rate of multiple crashes.
 Poor truck maintenance, speeding and drowsy driving are major contributors to truck accidents.

 Hurt in a Crash?
 Contact our Georgia Truck Accident Attorney for a Free Consultation

 If you are hurt or lost a loved one after a trucking accident, then our Macon personal injury law firm can help.
 We have experience going toe to toe with big companies on behalf of our clients, and getting results.
-Our spokesperson is Evander Holyfield for just that reason: we know how to help you fight your legal battles.
+We know how to help you fight your legal battles.

 Our law office is in Macon, but we also help clients around Savannah, Augusta as well as statewide and nationwide.
 Contact us online or call our office to set up your free consultation with a Georgia truck accident attorney today.